shubham0204/shubham0204/README.md

 - 🌱 I’m currently learning **TensorFlow and Android**
 - 💬 Ask me **How to integrate various TF models with Android?**
 - 📫 How to reach me **Visit my website https://shubhampanchal.wixsite.com/site**
-- 😄 Pronouns: **Curious, hates overfitting while learning machine learning, loves to help people by answering their questions**
+- 😄 Tag Line: **Curious, hates overfitting while learning machine learning, loves to help people by answering their questions**
 - ⚡ Fun fact: **I'm a foodie**
 - 🏠 Lives in **Thane (Mumbai),Maharashtra ,India**
 - 📚 Knows **English and Hindi** and other languages as per,